jollytoad/ahx/docs/debugging.md

 Logs all elements that have an _ahx_ trigger, along with details of the event type of the trigger, the action, and the origin of the trigger (ie. from element attributes or CSS rule).

+## `ahx.owners()`

+Logs all elements and their 'owner', which is the URL of the stylesheet that was ultimately responsible for the element being added to the page.